Skip to content

 End-to-end guide to writing solvers against the Solving Engine — IntentSolver ABC, data types, screening, benchmarking, and the JSON-over-stdio protocol.

 Miners on Minotaur compete by writing the best Solving Engine — code that generates optimal execution plans for App Intents.
 The Solving Engine is a single engine that handles all Apps across the entire network.
-Validators run the winning solver in sandboxed Docker containers, benchmark it against active intents, and adopt the highest-scoring version.
+Validators run the winning solver in sandboxed Docker containers, benchmark it against active intents, and adopt a challenger that is net better than the current champion on delivered output — or, on a fully-matched tie, cheaper/cleaner on the tie-break ladder (see Benchmarking).

 The competition surface is the IntentSolver abstract base class.
 Miners extend it, package their code in a Docker image, and submit it.
 Validators screen the submission (3 stages), benchmark it against the current champion, and adopt it if it scores better.